microfoam/maximal/README.md

 maximal is a program for maximal homology alignment (MHA), originally created and written by Albert Erives.
 Additional help options can be seen by running ./maximal without any options specified.

+Version v2.75 is the most recent stable version.

 Below is a guide to key files in the maximal software project and their naming schemes.
 The versioning aspects of the naming scheme will likely be updated given the recent migration to a github repository.
 How this is going to be done is under deliberation.
 _______________________________________________
 FILE: maximal, m272 ("272" is VERSION-SPECIFIC)